A Natural Decongestant that’s Fast and Simple

 DISCLAIMER: To reiterate the statements on our website, this should in no way be construed as medical advice of any kind.
 We’re simply sharing home remedies that work for our family.

 Our first line of defense is to start boosting our immune resistance the moment we’ve been exposed or it feels like something has invaded our system.
-We start with a strong dose (double tea bags) of herbal cold care and immunity boosting teas first with 1 tablespoons of Manuka honey and 2 tablespoons lemon juice.
+We start with a strong dose (double tea bags) of herbal cold care and immunity boosting herbal teas for cold and flu first with 1 tablespoon of Manuka honey and 2 tablespoons lemon juice.

 We also make and keep fire cider on hand.
-But if you’re out, fire cider needs to ferment over a few weeks, so in a pinch, if you feel a bug coming on and you don’t have any back up of the fire cider in the fridge, you can make this natural decongestant recipe in just minutes.
+But fire cider needs to fermented over a few weeks.
+So if you feel a bug coming on and you don’t have any backup of the fire cider in your fridge or pantry, you can make this natural decongestant recipe in just minutes.